adnicollas/Kits/README.md

 # Minecraft Kits Plugin

 ## 📄 About
-A powerful and customizable Minecraft Kits plugin that allows players to easily access predefined kits with items, tools, and armor.
+A powerful and customizable Minecraft Kits plugin that allows players to easily access predefined kits.

 ## ⚡ Features
 - Customizable kits;